4 Surprising Signs of Congestive Heart Failure to Look Out For

-Most of us think we know how to spot a heart that’s in trouble — pain in the left arm and chest, difficulty breathing and fainting are all classic signs of a heart attack.
+Most of us think we know how to spot a heart that’s in trouble — pain in the chest and/or the left arm and difficulty breathing are all classic signs of a heart attack.
 But your body can give off other, subtler hints that heart disease is lurking.
-Here are four signs you shouldn’t ignore.

 While chances are that an upset stomach has more to do with what you ate last night than the health of your heart, it’s not all that uncommon for people to be nauseous during a heart attack.
 If you know you’re at risk for heart disease and notice digestive issues cropping up, talk to your doctor about whether it could be heartburn or something more serious, which in the long run can lead to heart failure.

-A little log-sawing is perfectly normal, but if your partner reports that you’re making gasping or choking sounds while you snooze, you could have sleep apnea — a condition that causes you to stop breathing for brief moments during sleep.
-These lapses in oxygen intake can put extra stress on your heart, upping your risk for a heart attack.
+A little snoring is perfectly normal, but if your partner reports that you’re making gasping or choking sounds while you snooze, you could have sleep apnea — a condition that causes you to stop breathing repeatedly during sleep.
+These lapses in oxygen intake can put extra stress on your heart, upping your risk for a heart attack and heart failure.

 Feeling overwhelmingly fatigued after performing normal, everyday tasks?
 Talk to your doctor right away.
-Extreme exhaustion or unexplained weakness is a common symptom of a heart attack, especially in women.
+Extreme exhaustion or unexplained weakness is a common symptom of heart failure.

-If you’re looking like a pregnant lady from the knees down, your heart might be to blame.
-When your ticker can’t pump fast enough, blood backs up in the veins and causes bloating, typically in the legs, feet and ankles.
+If your legs are swollen, your heart might be to blame.
+When the heart muscle can’t pump fast enough, blood backs up in the veins and causes bloating, typically in the legs, feet and ankles.